Common misdiagnosis of pancreatic cancer

 - Diverticulitis (inflammation or infection in the intestines)

-Misdiagnosis of pancreatic cancer can lead to an increase in time between visiting the doctor and getting the correct diagnosis.
-Patients who are misdiagnosed also have on average more visits to their GP and more diagnostic tests.
+Misdiagnosis of pancreatic cancer can increase the time between visiting the doctor and getting the correct diagnosis.
+Patients who are misdiagnosed also have, on average more visits to their GP and more diagnostic tests.

 This increases the risk of pancreatic cancer being diagnosed late.
 To help your doctor correctly diagnose your condition, you may find it helpful to record how you feel and raise awareness of pancreatic cancer using our symptoms diary.